|Title:||Defensive Coordinator/DB Coach|

 |Recruiting Area:||Massachusetts, Georgia, and International|

-Grant Caserta enters his third season as the Husson defensive coordinator and defensive backs coach in 2017.
+Grant Caserta enters his fourth season as the Husson defensive coordinator and defensive backs coach in 2018.

 Caseta’s defense set single-season school records for assisted tackles (326), tackles for loss (85.0), yards from tackles for loss (333), fewest rushing yards allowed (604), lowest average yards per rush (1.73), fewest rushing yards per game, total defense, and total defense per play (3.64).